 Second Water Trail is a 11.3 mile moderately trafficked loop trail located near Tortilla Flat, Arizona that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 This trail is really cool especially in January when there is water in the creek.
 We took this to Battleship Mountain and climb it.
 It turned out to be one of the best hikes in the area in my opinion.
 Great views of Box canyon and weavers needle from top.
 Love!

 Beautiful canyon, both dry and flowing creeks, with lots of plant life.
 We went in March - perfect weather - not too hot.
 We parked at the horse trailer parking spot, which is on the left side, about an 1/8 to 1/4 mile before the First Water Trailhead.
 Hop the horse hitching post and use the trail heading North-East.
 It is not marked as being a trailhead, but is the only trail from that spot that I am aware of.
 It only takes a few minutes before you are already walking in or next to a creek bed.
 Gorgeous views!
 It loops around with a spectacular view of Weever's Needle, climbs in elevation, then exits at the First Water Trailhead where we walked back on the main road back to our vehicle.
 Take much more water than you think you need - it is a long trail.
 See attached pics.